sharad1224/DSA-Patterns-and-Problems/README.md

 <h1 align="center"> 🧩 DSA-Patterns-and-Problems-Java Repository </h1>

 Welcome to the **DSA-Patterns-and-Problems-Java Repository**!
-This repository is designed for students and developers to contribute **Data Structures & Algorithms solutions** and recognizing frequent interview patterns.
+Repository for learning, practicing, and contributing Data Structures & Algorithms solutions, with a focus on frequent interview patterns.
+Perfect for Hacktoberfest 2025! 🚀
-It is **Hacktoberfest 2025 ready**, so you can improve your DSA skills while contributing to open-source! 🚀

 ---